joerg-schneider/blizz/README.md

 Note, that either `pandas` or `pyspark` need to be installed separately, if you do not have them already.

+If you have any issues, questions or suggestions – do not hesitate to open an GitHub issue.

 A test installation from the latest sources is possible as well: